itschintan/C-Project-Sudoku-Grid-Validator/README.md

 # COC Project-Sudoku Grid Validator
 Sudoku grid Validator project for clash of coders 3.0 Author : CHINTAN LABANA date   : 11-11-2025 project : sudoku grid validator in c language
-This is my C language project for Clash of Coders 3 event The project checks whether a given 9x9 Sudoku grid follows Sudoku rules or not.
+This is my C language project for Clash of Coders 3 event The project checks whether a given 9x9 Sudoku grid follows Sudoku rules or not

 The program validates:
 Every row must have numbers 1 to 9 without any repetition.